 A directed fishery for Humpback Shrimp (Pandalus hypsinotus) occurs in Subareas 4-10 and 4-11 (Prince Rupert Harbour) and may occur in Subarea 1-6 (Masset Inlet) by request.
 Prawns may not be retained or possessed in these fisheries.
 Vessels must offload all prawns prior to fishing Humpback Shrimp in these areas.
-Trap limits, tag requirements, groundline limits, minimum mesh size, hail and set/haul location, and vessel location requirements are in effect (Section 4).
+Trap limits, tag requirements, groundline limits, buoys, minimum mesh size, hail and set/haul location, and vessel location requirements are in effect; catch must be transported by the licensed vessel directly to land and no prawns or shrimp that are not permitted to be retained under the authority of the licence shall be on board the vessel (Section 4).